Gheos Worldguide | MeteoWeather | World Destinations | Contact | Search8 June 2026

 On these pages a different destination will be highlighted every week.
 Sometimes it's a tourist trap like one of the Spanish resorts; sometimes we will bring you detailed information on some more exotic places.

 Click on the images to learn more about this interesting destination.
-A map of The Gambia will open full-screen.
+A map of Panama will open full-screen.
 Just click on towns and places you want to know more about.

 Add a new destination